Last Updated on

 After reading our full guide about the Yorkiepoo, you may either have fallen in love or are now second-guessing if this is the dog for you.

-Luckily, there are plenty of small designer dogs similar to the Yorkie Poo.
+Luckily, there are plenty of small hybrids and teddy bear dogs similar to the Yorkie Poo.
 They either share the Poodle parent or the Yorkie parent, which means certain attributes can be inherited, depending on what you’re looking for.

 Check out these cute hybrids- one might tug at your heartstrings!